jorgeareyesjr/django-data-relay/README.md

 ## 🌱 Abstract

-The **django-data-relay** is designed to serve as a bridge between various data sources and destinations, facilitating the transfer of data between them.
-Django, a free and open source Python web framework, was selected for this project because it provides a comprehensive toolkit for the rapid development of robust and scalable applications.
-Some of these out-of-the-box features include:
+The **django-data-relay** acts as an intermediary that receives data from one source and forwards it to another, ensuring that data flows smoothly between different systems.
+Leveraging Django's comprehensive toolkit, the **django-data-relay** can [simultaneously]() interface with [different database systems]() and provide data, resources, and services to multiple applications.
+Other key features include:

-- Support for connecting to an assortment of different databases.
+- ORM (Object-Relational Mapping) for interacting with databases using Python code instead of SQL queries.
 - A ready-to-use admin interface for managing application data.
-- ORM (Object-Relational Mapping) for interacting with databases using Python code instead of using SQL queries.
+- Built-in security features, including an authentication system for managing accounts and permissions.
-- Useful security features including an authentication system for managing accounts and permissions.
+- A rich ecosystem of third-party packages and libraries.
 - A large and active community for resources and support.

 ## 💡 Use Cases

 Django is well known and well-suited for building complex and robust web applications.
-As such, the **django-data-relay** leverages django's powerful built-in features to support a wide variety of applications and services.
-Some examples include:
+As such, the **django-data-relay** harnesses Django's powerful built-in features to support a diverse range of applications and services.
+Examples include:

 - APIs and web services
 - Content Management Systems (CMS)